Linda Conklin was water skiing during a family vacation in Virginia when a freak accident nearly caused her to lose her left foot.

 Her doctor was skeptical, warning Linda that she might spend the rest of her life walking with a limp.
 "I never thought I would run again, based on our conversations with him," Linda said.

-A month after the accident, Linda started physical therapy back home in Illinois with Patrick Chapman, PT, MS, but it was too soon to think about walking.
+A month after the accident in 2011, Linda started physical therapy back home in Illinois with Patrick Chapman, PT, MS, but it was too soon to think about walking.

 Linda still had swelling in her leg and her skin was still tender from skin grafts.
 Regaining mobility and the strength required to bear her standing weight would take time.
 But Linda was determined, and once she progressed to being able to ride a stationary bike she started to believe she could overcome initial predictions.